padpadpadpad/dada2_pipeline_R/README.md

 - Download [dada2 compatible reference](https://benjjneb.github.io/dada2/training.html) databases and place in `data/ref_trainsets`.
 - Open the `.Rproj` file to set the working directory to the root directory.
 - Run `scripts/package_install.R` to install all necessary packages needed for the current analyses (or I hope so)!
-- Run `scripts/data_processing/check_qual_plot.R` to produce quality plots for each sample to decide on trimming parameters.
+- Run `scripts/data_processing/check_quality_plots.R` to produce quality plots for each sample to decide on trimming parameters.
 The file will be saved in `figs`
 - Run either `big_data_processing.R` or `raw_read_processing.R` to end up with data suitable for downstream analyses.

-#### Workthrough with example data
+- For large datasets, the default way of making a phylogenetic tree in `phangorn` can be painfully slow.
+If this is the case and the script has created an alignment fasta file, you can run `scripts/data_processing/FastTree_phylo_tree_build.R` and it will make a phylogenetic tree using [FastTree](http://www.microbesonline.org/fasttree/).
+This is an R script but calls FastTree using __system()__ and will create a new phyloseq object with the tree from FastTree.
+- At the end of data processing, it is likely there might be lots of folders in `output` that will not have very many files in, `data_processing/clean_up_folders.R` goes through the folders that contain output and deletes them if they are under a certain size.

+### Data Analysis

+As I had not done many analyses using amplicon sequence data and am learning all the time, very rudimentary and basic scripts for some of the usual analyses are available here.
+They are available as __.Rmd__, __html__ and __.R__ files.

+- my_first_prevalence_filter:
+- my_first_rarefaction_curve:
+- my_first_clustering: a script to load in your phyloseq object, perform a clustering analysis and plot the data.
+It also runs through an example permutational anova using __vegan::adonis()__ and homeogeneity of variances using __vegan::betadisper()__.
+- my_first_differential_abundance: a script to perform a very simple differential abundance analysis.
+The data is agglomerated at a specified taxonomic resolution/ The proportion of each taxa in each sample is then calculated and plotted against treatments.
+These can then be analysed in a linear model.

+### Tutorial

 #### References